 The weather at the time of the 2013 calving was clear with moderate wind conditions.
-The McMurdo Sound weather station reported a maximum wind speed of 12 m s-1 over the few days prior to calving (www.ncdc.noaa.gov).
+The Automatic Weather Station at Cape Royds to the north of the EGT reported a maximum wind speed of $10 \text{ m s}^{-1}$ over the few days prior to calving (https://amrc.ssec.wisc.edu/aws; Fig. 1e).
 A number of remotely sensed data products are available for the area.
 One hundred and fourteen granules from MODIS sensors aboard both TERRA and AQUA satellites were acquired over the period from year day 57 (26 February) to 80 (21 March) and processed to derive projected false colour composite images (bands 1, 2 and 3) at 250 m spatial resolution (Sirguey et al., 2009).
 The detached tip of the EGT was positively identified in 38 of these images.
-Fur thermore, higher resolution (15 m) ASTER orthorectified VNIR images were obtained thermore, higher resolution (15 m) ASTER orthorectified VNIR images were obtained before (12 January 2013) and shortly after the event (27 February 20:25 UTC and 3 March 2013).
-Finally, Landsat 4 TM images from before and after the 1990 calving were obtained (29 January 1989; 29 November 1989 and 14 December 1992) to revisit the mapping of the 1990 event in the context of the recent data.
+Furthermore, higher resolution (15 m) ASTER orthorectified VNIR images were obtained before (12 January 2013) and shortly after the event

+(27 February 8.25 p.m. and 3 March 2013).
+Finally, Landsat 4 TM images from before and after the 1990 calving were obtained (29 January 1989, 29 November 1989 and 14 December 1992) to revisit the mapping of the 1990 event in the context of the recent data.

 Visual interpretation indicates that, prior to the calving there was loose pack ice in the vicinity but no large objects.
-A few days prior to calving this loose pack amalgamated

-- in a region to the SE of the EGT tip, but was subsequently advected away leaving open ocean at the time of calving (Fig. 1a, b).
+A few days prior to calving this loose pack amalgamated in a region to the SE of the EGT tip, but was subsequently advected away leaving open ocean at the time of calving (Fig. 1a, b).
 The 2013 calving separated along a line running to the south east and so removed more from the southern side of the tongue (Fig. 1b).
 This was also seen in the 1911 calving, although less exaggerated than 2013, where contemporary maps showed perhaps 1 km more was lost from the south side as compared to the north (Taylor, 1922).
-Sketches and satellite data indicate that the - calving line in the 1990 event was almost north-south (Fig. 1d).
+Sketches and satellite data indicate that the calving line in the 1990 event was almost north-south (Fig. 1d).
 The variability in the orientation of this line adds to the ambiguity in tip position by as much as 1.2 km.